4 Unique Punjabi Ethnic Groups You Didn’t Know Existed

 Punjabi Ethnic Groups Ling

-Are you familiar with the five main ethnic groups of ਨਸਲੀ ਸਮੂਹ (Nasalī samūha) or Indian Punjab?
+Are you familiar with the five main ethnic groups or ਨਸਲੀ ਸਮੂਹ (Nasalī samūha) of Indian Punjab?
 Do you know which of them are the oldest, the most prominent, or the most populous?
 It may come off as a surprise, but the region of Punjab, located in the northwestern part of the Indian subcontinent, is actually home to more than four distinct ethnic groups.
-This blog post will explore these four Punjabi ethnic groups and learn about their unique histories and cultures.
-From the nomadic Jatts to the settled Rajputs, you’ll be surprised by the diversity of these four ethnic groups.
-Let’s start!

 The Punjab region is a state/Punjab province in northern India with a diverse population of ethnic groups, each with its unique culture and traditions.
 Most Punjabi people are famous for their rich cultural heritage, including folk music, dance, and food.
 They also value community and family more than anything.
 Punjabi Sikhs, followers of the Sikh religion/Sikh gurus, make up a large minority with distinct appearances and a strong sense of community and justice.

-Other ethnic groups in Punjab include Jatts, hardworking farmers, and Rajputs, known for their warrior tradition.
+Other ethnic groups in Punjab include Jats or Jatts, hardworking farmers, and Rajputs, known for their warrior tradition.
 With the arrival of people from different parts of India and abroad, the state has become even more diverse in ethnicity and culture.
 Punjab has a rich history and is famous for its Punjabi culture, with a shared sense of community and history among its people.

 Rajputs In Punjab